saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Package and class naming conventions
 - Names of packages are always lower case and do not use underscores for eg. `org.example.project`.
 - Names of classes and objects start with an upper case letter and use the camel case, for eg DeclarationProcessor.

+# Conditional expressions, if-else, while
+- conditional expressions are often most intuitive when the value being assigned from each branch is of the same type.
+- You can drop braces if a branch is a single expresion.
+See eg below.
+- val auraColor = if (auraVisible) "GREEN" else "NONE"

+# Ranges in Kotlin
+- 1..5 includes 1, 2, 3, 4, and 5.
+That is includes both bounds.
+- Use of `in` in range, for eg value in 1..5
+- 5 downTo 1 creates a range that descends rather than ascends.
+- 1 until 5  creates a range that excludes the upper bound.

+# Extracting a code to function
+- Ctrl-click (right-click) on the code you selected and choose Refactor → Extract Function.

+# functions in Kotlin
+- The function parameters are always read-only – they do not support reassignment within the function body.
+- Function parameters and local variables exist within the scope of the function body and cease to exist once the function completes.

+# FIle level variables
+- Variable that are not local to a function or class.
+- File-level variables remain initialized until program execution stops.
+- File-level variables must always be assigned when they are defined.
+- A local variable only has to be initialized before it is used.

+# Compile-Time Constants
+- Values of val may change in special cases.
+- Use `Compile-Time Constants` if you want absolutely immutable data.
+- Use `const` modifier before `val` keyword to define compile time constant.
+- Compile-time constant must be defined outside of any function, including main, because its value must be assigned at compile time.
+- Compile-time constants also must be of one of the basic types(Int, Char, String, Float, Double etc).
+- Naming convention :  fully capitalizing and replacing spaces with underscores, for eg.  MAX_EXPERIENCE.

+# naming convention
+- var/val and function names : use camel casing and an initial lowercase, for eg. playerName
+- Compile time constants : fully capitalizing and replacing spaces with underscores, for eg.  MAX_EXPERIENCE.

 ### functions, properties and local variables naming conventions
 - Start with a lower case letter and use the camel case and no underscores, for eg. `processDeclarations`.